sei40kr/tmux-project/README.md

 | `@per-project-session-known-project-dirs`  | `''`                        | Project directories outside the workspace directories.
 For example, you can put `~/.dotfiles` here.
 You can specify multiple directories by separating them with `:`. |
 | `@per-project-session-fzf-opts`            | `'-d 15'`                   | The options to pass to `fzf-tmux`.
 Please see `man fzf` for available options.                                                                                        |
 | `@per-project-session-destroy-unnamed`     | `on`                        | If set to on, unnamed session will be destroyed when switching a session.                                                                                             |

+## Similar Projects

+- [zsh-fzf-projects](https://github.com/sei40kr/zsh-fzf-projects) - If you don't need tmux integration, use this instead.